 Independence Park and Catholic Church

+Since we visited during Independence month, it was fitting to visit Independence Park and the Catholic church.
+The square was decorated nicely preparing everyone for the children’s carnival that was being celebrated that week.
 The church was absolutely BEAUTIFUL.
 There were mahogany chairs and marble floors.
 We were informed that the church was recently remodeled after an earthquake some years ago.
-After the church, we went to a local souvenir shop to see the cigar making process and purchase gifts.
+After the church, we went to a local souvenir shop to see the cigar-making process and purchase gifts.

 Fort San Filipe

 Fort San Filipe was one of the first forts to be built in the Americas.
 As with most forts, its purpose was to prevent pirates from entering the north coast of the island.
 The fort was huge and we were able to see where the new cruise ship port was being built as well as catch a breeze from the Caribbean Sea.